 In the Western world, revenge is an acceptable reaction to someone who has made you unhappy.
-People fight against those who insult them because they think they have lost their happiness due to an injustice enacted by the offender, not because of their own imperfections.
+People fight against those who insult them because they think they have lost their happiness due to an injustice enacted by the offender, not because of their imperfections.

 When an angry person hits back at his offender, he makes the problem bigger, creating the same effect as pouring petrol into a fire – the fire becomes larger and more dangerous.

 That essentially means that if you have been offended, you must observe your emotional state and keep your mind above the situation.
 In this case, a balanced mind can become a friend and won’t give anger a chance to push you towards words or actions, which would badly affect your future.

 Some people might argue that they want to hit back at an offender because that action would teach the offender a lesson.
-In addition, they would get the personal satisfaction of the protection themselves.
+Also, they would get the personal satisfaction of the protection themselves.
 However, this is a reaction of your ego; reality shows that hitting back does not make things better, only worse.

-Hatred absorbs a lot of time and effort; you are shifting your focus from your life’s goals to the distracting direction of revenge.
-You risk turning your life into hell – irritation and anger as a chain reaction are jumping up from the offender to the innocent one, hurting guiltless people only because they were in the way!
+Hatred absorbs a lot of time and effort; you shift your focus from life’s goals to the distracting direction of revenge.
+You risk turning your life into hell – irritation and anger as a chain reaction jump up from the offender to the innocent one, hurting guiltless people only because they were in the way!

-You’re going to meet the same spiritual entity again and again to solve the problem – to unleash the karmic node.
-This involves extending your existence in the physical world and prolonging your path to liberation.
+He is going to meet the same spiritual entity again and again to solve this problem and to unleash the karmic node.
+This involves extending his existence in the physical world and prolonging his path to liberation.

-As a matter of fact, that technique was a remedy addressing any imperfection of the human mind, creating the chance for full enlightenment.
-Consequently, it provided a fast track to liberation from the physical world.
+That technique was a remedy addressing any imperfection of the human mind, creating the chance for full enlightenment.
+Consequently, it provided a fast track to liberation.